toss/overlay-kit/docs/api/overlay.md

   return <Button onClick={openModal}>Open confirm modal</Button>;
 }
 ```
-s

 ### The Overlay ID

 `overlay.open(...)` returns the ID of the opened overlay, which can be used later to close or unmount the overlay outside the callback function.

 ```tsx
 const overlayId = overlay.open(...);